 ON THIS PAGE: You will read about the scientific research being done to learn more about this condition and how to treat it.
 Use the menu to see other pages.

-Doctors are working to learn more about amyloidosis, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about amyloidosis, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with amyloidosis.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Combination chemotherapy/other medication.
 New combinations of steroids and chemotherapy are being studied to treat amyloidosis.

-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
-Please note this link will take you outside this guide.
+- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 - Visit the website of Conquer Cancer, the ASCO Foundation to find out how to help support research for cancer and other cancer-related conditions.
 Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance in how to cope with the physical, emotional, social, and financial changes that amyloidosis and its treatment can bring.
 Use the menu to choose a different section to read in this guide.